-- 2.1.16 Welding of components made of cold-bent hull structural steel may be effected without any heat treatment if the inner radius of bending complies with standards.
-In case no such standards are available the said radius shall be equal to at least the triple thickness of the plate. - 2.1.17 Welding consumables with controllable hydrogen content in the deposited metal shall be stored and calcinated before use in compliance with the manufacturer's recommendations.
+- 2.1.16 Welding of cold formed parts made of hull structural steel may be carried out without any heat treatment if the inside bending radius meets the agreed standards.
+In the absence of such standards, the radius shall be not less than three times the thickness of the plate. - 2.1.17 Welding consumables with controllable hydrogen content in the deposited metal shall be stored and calcinated before use in compliance with the manufacturer's recommendations.